pavlm/oauth2-tier/readme.md

 oauth2-tier
 ===

-Proxy server for secure access to http backend, with authorization on external OAuth2 servers.
+Proxy server for secure access to http backend or some contents, with authorization on external OAuth2 servers.
 It's similar to oauth2-proxy project.

 ## Features